VanColt/klaro/README.md

 * The website on which Klaro is installed (if possible)
 * The config file you're using (a link is sufficient)
 * The version of Klaro that you're using (you can get this by opening the developer tools of your browser, going to the "Console" tab and typing `klaro.version()` in the JS console.)

+## Remote configuration dashboard

+A Next.js dashboard for managing Klaro remote configurations lives in the [`dashboard/`](dashboard) directory.
+It connects to the backend endpoints described in [`docs/backend-api.md`](docs/backend-api.md) and offers a workflow to inspect and edit service definitions before publishing them.
+Refer to [`dashboard/README.md`](dashboard/README.md) for installation and usage instructions.